chaoslawful/ccard-lib/README.md

 ## Description

-C library for estimating cardinality in streams for which it is infeasible to store all events in memory.
+C library for estimating cardinality in data streams, in which case it is infeasible to store all events in memory.

-This library implements a series of cardinality estimate algorithms such as Linear Counting, LogLog Counting, HyperLogLog Counting and Adaptive Counting.
+This library implements a series of cardinality estimating algorithms such as Linear Counting, LogLog Counting, HyperLogLog Counting and Adaptive Counting.
-For more information about this algorithms please read the [Reference](#reference) section.
+For more information about these algorithms please read the [Reference](#reference) section.

 ## Building

-Building ccard-lib needs the [scons](http://www.scons.org/).
+Building ccard-lib needs [scons](http://www.scons.org/).
 Please read [scons user guide](http://www.scons.org/doc/production/HTML/scons-user/index.html) for more information about it.

 Building PHP extension of ccard-lib needs [SWIG](http://www.swig.org/) to be installed.
-Running unit-tests need [googletest](http://code.google.com/p/googletest/) to be installed.
+Running unit-tests needs [googletest](http://code.google.com/p/googletest/) to be installed.

 ### Building as Library